Hadiya case: High Court lawsuit

 In February 2016, Akhila's father Ashokan filed a missing person's case at the local police station.
 Following the case, Aboobacker was arrested by the police.
-Despite the police case, Akhila could not be traced, meanwhile Akhila was in contact with the "Sathya Sarani" organisation which placed Zainaba in charge of Akila.
+Despite police involvement, Akhila could not be traced, meanwhile Akhila was in contact with the "Sathya Sarani" organisation which placed Zainaba in charge of Akhila.
 During this period, she changed her name to Hadiya.
-At the High Court of Kerala, Hadiya's father filed a habeas corpus petition alleging that Satya Sarani has involved in "forced and illegal" religious conversions.
-Hadiya testified that she was staying with Zainaba out of her free will.
+At the High Court of Kerala, Hadiya's father filed a habeas corpus petition alleging that Satya Sarani was involved in "forced and illegal" religious conversions.
+Hadiya testified that she was staying with Zainaba of her own free will.
 The court dismissed Ashokan's petition and let Hadiya continue learning Islam and live with Zainaba, observing that she was not in illegal confinement.

-Following this, Ashokan filed a second petition in August 2016, alleging that Hadiya is likely to be transported out of the country after getting her married off to a Muslim man.
-The High court passed an interim order to keep Hadiya in surveillance to ensure that she was not taken outside of India.
-While she was in surveillance, the police found that she has moved from Zainaba's house to an undisclosed location.
-Though Hadiya denied the plan to travel abroad, the court directed her to stay at a women's hostel in Kochi.
-In September, the court let her live with Zainaba again, when she testified that she does not possess a passport, and pleaded that she was being lodged in the hostel "for no fault of hers".
-On 19 December, the court directed Hadiya to move to the college hostel in Salem to complete her medical studies.
+Following this, Ashokan filed a second petition in August 2016, alleging that Hadiya was likely to be transported out of the country after marriage to a Muslim man.
+The High Court passed an interim order to keep Hadiya under surveillance to ensure that she was not taken outside of India.
+While she was under surveillance, the police found that she had moved from Zainaba's house to an undisclosed location.
+Though Hadiya denied planning to travel abroad, the court directed her to stay at a women's hostel in Kochi.
+In September, the court let her live with Zainaba again, when she testified that she did not possess a passport, and plead that she was being lodged in the hostel "for no fault of hers".
+On 19 December, the court directed Hadiya to move to the college hostel in Salem to complete her studies.
 Her father, Ashokan, was asked to produce her certificates on 21 December so that she could resume her studies.

 Marriage

-On 21 December 2016, Akhila appeared before the high court accompanied by "a stranger."
-This was nearly a year after she had left home and formally converted, she appeared in court with a man named Shafin Jahan, who she said she had married.
+On 21 December 2016, Akhila appeared before the High Court accompanied by "a stranger."
+Close to a year after she had left home and formally converted, she appeared in court with a man named Shafin Jahan, who she said she had married.
 Shafin Jehan is an active member of SDPI and allegedly also a member of the radical Islamic outfit PFI, with 4 criminal cases against him.
-SDPI is political front of Islamic fundamentalist organisation PFI.
+The SDPI is the political front of the Islamic fundamentalist organisation PFI.
 Hadiya married Shafin Jehan on 19 December 2016, the same day she had appeared before the court.
-The marriage was solemnized under Muslim law.
-Hadiya's lawyer later informed that she had signed up on a Muslim matrimony website "waytonikah.com", and that Shafin's proposal came through the site.
+The marriage was officiated under Muslim law.
+Hadiya's lawyer later informed the High Court that she had signed up on a Muslim matrimony website, and that Shafin's proposal came through the site.
 In May 2017, the High Court annulled Hadiya's marriage with Shefin, and sent her to her parents’ house in Vaikom.